 By tradition and canon, the Parochial Report requirements are developed by the House of Deputies’ Committee on the State of the Church, using a form approved by the church’s Executive Council.

-View results from the 2021 Parochial Report and find narrative analysis of the data on this page.
+View results from past Parochial Reports and find narrative analysis of the data on this page.
 Visit the “Study Your Neighborhood” page to explore trends for individual congregations and dioceses over the most recently available 11 years.